-I hope you’ve already read about how to choose the best bike lock.
-And you’ve got a good idea what level of security you need and the type of lock that’s right for you.
+I hope that you’ve already read about how to choose the best bike lock.
+And that you’ve got a good idea which level of security you need, and the type of lock that’s right for you.

 But it’s not just about the lock!…